 Risk exists of robberies and/or assaults occurring after consuming intentionally drugged food or drink; tourists are frequently targeted.

-Protests, demonstrations, and strikes frequently occur throughout the country and have the potential to turn violent without warning.
+Protests and demonstrations frequently occur throughout the country, especially in Paris, and have the potential to turn violent without warning.
 Bystanders are at risk of harm from violence or from the response by authorities.
 Disruption to transportation, free movement, or the ability to carry out daily activities may occur.